DreasL02/NeuralNetworkAccelerator/README.md

 C# was chosen due to our familiarity with the language, and good support for serial communication.

-The application is a simple console application, which allows the user to send commands to the accelerator, and receive data from the accelerator.
+The application is a simple console application, which couples up to an instance of an Interface class.
+This allows for simple commands such as `transmit`, `calculate` etc.

 ## References